gbuktenica/Clean-Local-Git-Folder/README.md

 Clean-LocalGitFolder.ps1
 ```

-Finds sub directories of "$env:USERPROFILE\source" up to a depth of 2 subfolders and prunes Git branches if those directoies have a .git directory and have been removed from the remote.
+Finds sub directories of "$env:USERPROFILE\source" up to a depth of 2 subfolders and prunes Git branches if those directories have a .git directory and have been removed from the remote.

 ```powershell
 Clean-LocalGitFolder.ps1 -LocalGitFolder "C:\MyGit"
 ```

-Finds sub directories of "C:\MyGit" up to a depth of 2 subfolders and prunes Git branches if those directoies have a .git directory and have been removed from the remote.
+Finds sub directories of "C:\MyGit" up to a depth of 2 subfolders and prunes Git branches if those directories have a .git directory and have been removed from the remote.

 ```powershell
 Clean-LocalGitFolder.ps1 -LocalGitFolder "C:\MyGit" -Depth 1
 ```

-Finds sub directories of "C:\MyGit" up to a depth of 1 subfolder and prunes Git branches if those directoies have a .git directory and have been removed from the remote.
+Finds sub directories of "C:\MyGit" up to a depth of 1 subfolder and prunes Git branches if those directories have a .git directory and have been removed from the remote.